demisto/content/Packs/CiscoAMP/Integrations/CiscoAMP/README.md

 ### cisco-amp-computer-activity-list
 ***
-Fetch a list of computers that have observed files with given file name.
+Fetch a list of computers that have observed files with a given file name.
 Provides the ability to search all computers across an organization for any events or activities associated with a file or network operation, and returns computers matching those criteria.
 There is a hard limit of 5000 historical entries searched.

 #### Base Command